Cortana (virtual assistant): Beginnings (2009–2014)

-Expansion to other platforms
+Expansion (2015–2018)

 In January 2015, Microsoft announced the availability of Cortana for Windows 10 desktops and mobile devices as part of merging Windows Phone into the operating system at large.

 On May 26, 2015, Microsoft announced that Cortana would also be available on other mobile platforms.
 An Android release was set for July 2015, but the Android APK file containing Cortana was leaked ahead of its release.
 It was officially released, along with an iOS version, in December 2015.

 During E3 2015, Microsoft announced that Cortana would come to the Xbox One as part of a universally designed Windows 10 update for the console.